jiasong18/Ant-Media-Server-Wiki/REST-API-Curl-Samples.md

 ### POST
 Post Methods are to used to create an request on database like creating conference room or used for validation because post methods are not cached nor remained in the history in the browser.

-* Following method creates a broadcast.
+Following method creates a broadcast.
 * `curl -X POST -H "Content-Type: application/json" "https://{domain:port}/{application}/rest/v2/broadcasts/create"`
   * You can set the stream id if you don't want it to be random.
 So,  body part would be like the following: `-d '{"streamId":"{stream id}"}'`
-* This method is to send messages through data-channel.
+This method is to send messages through data-channel.
 * `curl -X POST -H "Content-Type: application/json" "https://{domain:port}/{application}/rest/v2/broadcasts/{streamId}/data" -d "{yourmessage}"`
-* Following method is start external sources (IP Cameras and Stream Sources) again if it is added and stopped before.
+Following method is start external sources (IP Cameras and Stream Sources) again if it is added and stopped before.
 * `curl -X POST -H "Content-Type: application/json" "https://{domain:port}/{application}/rest/v2/broadcasts/{streamId}/start"`

-* And this one is stops the added stream.
+And this one is stops the stream.
 * `curl -X POST -H "Content-Type: application/json" "https://{domain:port}/{application}/rest/v2/broadcasts/{streamId}/stop"`
 ### DELETE
 Delete requests are straight-forward which means these methods are aim to delete from database.
 * Following method deletes the mentioned conference-room.